CAROL Bike 2 Review and Discount Code

-CAROL bikes are sold to professional gyms in London, UK & the USA/Canada as well as to individuals for home use in those countries.
+CAROL bikes are sold to professional gyms in London, the UK & the USA/Canada and to individuals for home use in those countries.
 The same flat price of $2,395 (£2195, CA$2949) is charged to everyone.
 The monthly subscription for households is $12/month and that covers up to 8 people.

 The 100-day guarantee.
 CAROL Bike is 100% confident that its product works.
 You get a 100-day period in which you can return the bike if you are not happy, the collection is free.

 Get a CAROL Bike discount with the coupon code TFK directly from carolbike.com.
 The TFK CAROL Bike discount code can be used additionally to any deal that CAROL is running at the time – currently, that’s £/$250 off – £/$500 in total!